Emmanuel Moire: Personal life

 He and his twin brother Nicolas were born in Le Mans on 16 June 1979.

 In early 2008, Emmanuel Moire was hit by a car outside his Paris residence.
 He received a sprained ankle and three cracked ribs.
 The accident caused him to miss a performance in Strasbourg and the NRJ Music Awards.

 On 12 January 2009, Emmanuel's twin brother Nicolas was run over by a car.
-Nicolas went into a deep coma and died two weeks later, on 28 January 2009.
-He was just 29.
+Nicolas went into a coma and died two weeks later, on 28 January 2009.
+He was 29.

 Moire came out as gay in the French LGBT magazine Têtu in October 2009.
 In that interview he said, "I hope to live a normal discreet life.
 I am at peace with myself."

 Charity work

 Moire has been a member of the Les Enfoirés charity ensemble since 2014.